 What was this cool?
 Whatever it was, it was out there.
 Go get it, we thought.
 We would dig for hours to find treasure we knew wasn't there.
-We would spend days planning snowball assaults, military coups and ecological devastations that would neve . happen.
-We drew old treasure maps on lined loose leaf pape We were all high paid cartoonists at some point.
-We were law I d yers one day, astronauts the next, crushing chalk into fine pow do der and dealing to our friends throughout the week, all unde de the cover of our favourite binder.
-We could divide up the work will arguing over the superoirity of our nations, and then we woul tic rush outside to get the monopoly on the climber before th 50 younger or older grades got there. in
+We would spend days planning snowball assaults, military coups and ecological devastations that would never happen.
+We drew old treasure maps on lined loose leaf paper.
+We were all high paid cartoonists at some point.
+We were lawyers one day, astronauts the next, crushing chalk into fine powder and dealing to our friends throughout the week, all under the cover of our favourite binder.
+We could divide up the world arguing over the superoirity of our nations, and then we would rush outside to get the monopoly on the climber before the younger or older grades got there.

-It was cool to pick and dedicate your life to your favourite in an cream, probably mint chocolate chip or bubble gum.
-You HA I'm to have at least detailed knowledge of the plot and character from all major movies, and you had to take a side on even las controversial topic there was, from who threw the first foodi ac the cafe last week to who you think each of your classmate gu likes and has liked in the last 3 years.
-Such personal information tion was precious and rarely accurate, so you traded it lik will stocks, keeping the good ones unless the price was worth it. th
+It was cool to pick and dedicate your life to your favourite ice cream, probably mint chocolate chip or bubble gum.
+You HAD to have at least detailed knowledge of the plot and characters from all major movies, and you had to take a side on every controversial topic there was, from who threw the first food in the cafe last week to who you think each of your classmates likes and has liked in the last 3 years.
+Such personal information was precious and rarely accurate, so you traded it like stocks, keeping the good ones unless the price was worth it.

 Nothing physical would diminish the desire for cool.
-But ever me more exciting, is that the drive had no mental restrictions e ar ther.
+But even more exciting, is that the drive had no mental restrictions either.
 Explosions and their sounds in space were thrilling.
-Grav ity was arbitrary and unpredictable.
-Planes could turn 180 a of the spot.
+Gravity was arbitrary and unpredictable.
+Planes could turn 180 on the spot.
 The sun actually rose and set.
-Travelling through tim tic was a regular part of the day.
-You could pull a dragon or a mi is lion dollars out of your backpack, or keep them there unt (si needed.
-You might be growing, and you might die someday no but you were always eternal.
-You occassionally came up with like some insightful question or understanding about the universe ce but the fleeting thought was overrun by more pressing matter Da like perfecting paper airplane design.
-And even if it didn't fl ur well, you could colour it and cherish it's cool appearance. th
+Travelling through time was a regular part of the day.
+You could pull a dragon or a million dollars out of your backpack, or keep them there until needed.
+You might be growing, and you might die someday, but you were always eternal.
+You occassionally came up with some insightful question or understanding about the universe, but the fleeting thought was overrun by more pressing matters like perfecting paper airplane design.
+And even if it didn't fly well, you could colour it and cherish it's cool appearance.

-We had no gripes, no animosity and no maliciousness agains fu the world that lasted longer than a day.
-We'd be furious about Th being sent to bed early, a travesty which we vowed would neve th be forgiven, but which was forgotten in the chaos of Saturda ic morning cartoons.
-We'd threaten revolution at being denied in su cream, but the next day a treat would instantly restore our civi unrest.
+We had no gripes, no animosity and no maliciousness against the world that lasted longer than a day.
+We'd be furious about being sent to bed early, a travesty which we vowed would never be forgiven, but which was forgotten in the chaos of Saturday morning cartoons.
+We'd threaten revolution at being denied ice cream, but the next day a treat would instantly restore our civil unrest.

-Our whole lives revolved around the pursuit of somethin we couldn't quantify or even qualify, but which we felt s intensly that it dominated our existence.
-We'd wake up so man (non-school) mornings with relentess passion and excitemen seeking out the maximum coolness from the day.
-We'd relis pleasure after pleasure, like a candle made to burn so bright! lasts mere minutes, and fading, is replaced with lightless bore dom, upon which we'd throw it aside and search on.
-We would approximate and search on the would be approximate and search on the would construct numerous structures from various materials, and the protect them with force fields that others had to respect.
-A entire room would house our home base, our away mission into the unknown, the alien base, and everything in between
+Our whole lives revolved around the pursuit of something we couldn't quantify or even qualify, but which we felt so intensly that it dominated our existence.
+We'd wake up so many (non-school) mornings with relentess passion and excitement, seeking out the maximum coolness from the day.
+We'd relish pleasure after pleasure, like a candle made to burn so bright it lasts mere minutes, and fading, is replaced with lightless boredom, upon which we'd throw it aside and search on.
+We would construct numerous structures from various materials, and then protect them with force fields that others had to respect.
+An entire room would house our home base, our away mission into the unknown, the alien base, and everything in between.